LGBTQ+ Community

 Introduction

-The June 2022 Pride Month is here.
+The June 2023 Pride Month is here.
 However, the LGBTQ+ community is still fighting discrimination in the workplace.
 Despite substantial progress toward LGBTQ+ workplace inclusion over the years, the community’s self-reported experiences show that complete employment equality is still a distant dream.

 Nearly half of LGBTQ+ employees in the United States said they are still out of work, and 75 percent said that they had unpleasant workplace encounters because of their unique identification.
 So, clearly, the LGBTQ+ community needs support from employees, managers, and C-suite executives.

 Creating equality in the hiring process for the LGBTQ+ community, like any diversity program, begins with taking steps to assist current LGBTQ+ employees and improving workplace inclusion efforts.
-With that in mind, here are six ways to create an LGBTQ+ community-friendly hiring process.
+With that in mind, here are five ways to create an LGBTQ+ community-friendly hiring process.

 1. Train your existing staff on discrimination policies